← Back to trust

 6.3.
 The architectural pattern

-The architectural pattern is that Bittensor begins from residual judgment rather than from a protocol-native measure of quality.
-Quality in Bittensor is plural: it may mean inference usefulness, data value, speed, diversity, benchmark performance, or subnet-specific contribution.
+The architectural pattern is that Bittensor begins from residual judgment instead of a protocol-native measure of quality.
+Quality in Bittensor is plural: it may mean inference usefulness, data value, speed, diversity, benchmark performance, or subnet-specific value.
 The protocol does not settle that construct in advance.
 It receives weight vectors produced by validator processes that vary by subnet and by developer design.
-In construct-validity terms, the system does not begin with a settled operationalization of intelligence; it begins with heterogeneous judgments about contested task value.
+In construct-validity terms, the system begins with heterogeneous judgments about contested task value.

 The runtime then formalizes authority to convert those heterogeneous judgments into commensurate reward-bearing consequences.
 The commensuration is accomplished through stake-weighted aggregation: validators with more stake have more authority in the weight-aggregation procedure, and the resulting consensus determines miner ranks, validator dividends, and subnet-level emission allocation.